Get a free, no obligation personal loan quote with rates as low as 9.99%

 Get Started You can apply with no impact to your credit score

 Are you a business owner or employee that relies on a vehicle to carry out your operations?
 If so, you may have considered purchasing a vehicle and writing off the purchase expense in your taxes.
 You might even be able to write off other related expenses, like gas, insurance, or toll fees on the highway.
-Capital Cost Allowance (CCA) is a claim you can make on your taxes for the purchase of your vehicle.
+More specifically, the Capital Cost Allowance (CCA) is a claim you can make on your taxes for the purchase of your vehicle.

-What is Capital Cost Allowance (CCA)?
+What Is Capital Cost Allowance (CCA)?

 Before hastily deciding to purchase a vehicle in the hopes of writing off the expense, let’s take a look at some of the eligibility criteria for doing so.